 - Your opinion or preference

 You may think that asking for help is a sign of weakness.
 In fact, taking action to make your life better takes a lot of courage.
 Talking about a trauma can be hard, but it can make a big difference.
 The main treatment for PTSD is counseling.
-You’ll work with a trained professional (therapist) to learn new ways to cope with your experiences.
-Medication may also be prescribed to help with anxiety, depression, or sleep.
-Most people with PTSD have a combination of counseling and medication for treatment.
+You’ll work with a trained therapist to learn new ways to cope with your experiences.
+Medicine may also be prescribed to help with anxiety, depression, or sleep.
+Most people with PTSD have a combination of counseling and medicine for treatment.

 Types of Counseling

 Counseling is done in a safe environment, either one-on-one or in a group.
 Group therapy is often done with other people who have been through similar events.
 PTSD is often treated with one or more of the following forms of counseling.
-Talk to your health care provider about your options so you can decide on a counseling format that works for you.
+Talk with your healthcare provider about your options so you can decide on a counseling format that works for you.

-- Cognitive processing therapy (CPT) helps you cope with negative thoughts related to the trauma.
+- Cognitive processing therapy.
+This type of therapy helps you cope with negative thoughts related to the trauma.
 You’ll work with a therapist to better understand how you think and feel about what happened.
 And you’ll learn skills to help you cope with the trauma.
 CPT won’t make you forget about what happened.
 But it can make the memories easier to live with.